-- The Phase A Geotechnical Work Programme can include commitments for obtaining existing seismic data, reprocessing of seismic data and other geotechnical studies e.g. biostratigraphy, geochemistry, petrophysics, fault seal analysis, etc. Work should be linked to identified plays and prospectivity. - Phase B includes commitments for the shooting of new seismic data and/or other geophysical data types.
-Higher marks will be given to new shoot seismic surveys and other data acquisition methods which are considered appropriate to derisking and delineating the area and prospectivity applied for, and which use the most advanced techniques. - Note that where an Application is for development of an undeveloped discovery or for re-development of a Field, marks are also applied other relevant categories of the marks scheme (i.e. Geotechnical database used and Geotechnical evaluation already performed, including Hydrocarbon System Analysis and Risk & Resource Evaluation), but will not be added for specific prospectivity unless there are additional, undrilled prospects in the Block(s) applied for.
+• The Phase A Geotechnical Work Programme can include commitments for obtaining existing seismic data, reprocessing of seismic data and other geotechnical studies e.g. biostratigraphy, geochemistry, petrophysics, fault seal analysis, etc. Work should be linked to identified plays and prospectivity.

+• Phase B includes commitments for the shooting of new seismic data and/or other geophysical data types.
+Higher marks will be given to new shoot seismic surveys and other data acquisition methods, which are considered appropriate to derisking and delineating the area and prospectivity applied for, and which use the most advanced techniques.

+• Note that where an Application is for development of an undeveloped discovery or for re-Development of a Field, marks are also applied in the first four categories of the marks scheme (Geotechnical database used and Geotechnical evaluation already performed, Hydrocarbon System analysis and Risk & Resource Evaluation), but will not be added for specific prospectivity unless there are additional, undrilled prospects in the Block(s) applied for.